Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 - We also took a photo of our look-up table usage, as seen in Figure 7.
 #### Part D
  - We created a new Vivado project and imported `lab07d.vhd`, `priority_encoder_4.vhd`, and `lab07d.xdc` files from Canvas.
+ - We reviewed with the instructor the elaborated design schematic of our 16:4 priority encoder, and took a screenshot and annotated each important part.
+This can be viewed in Figure 11.
+ - We also noted the resource utilization of the FPGA board by our hardware, including look-up tables and flip-flops, which can be viewed in Figure 12.
  - We generated bitstream and uploaded to our FPGA board, to test the two-level 16:4 priority encoder.
  - We tested 3 different inputs of the 16:4 priority encoder, as seen in Figures 8, 9 and 10.
-The inputs we tested were `0000010000000000`, 0000011111111111, and 0000000000001001, which yielded the results 9, A, and 3 respectively.
+The inputs we tested were `0000010000000000`, `0000011111111111`, and `0000000000001001`, which yielded the results `9`, `A`, and `3` respectively.
  - We
-- **insert stuff**

 ### Results
 ![[Pasted image 20240305163941.png]]